-A core component of Functional Medicine is the use of the Functional Medicine Timeline to record the patient’s story.
+A core component of functional medicine is the use of core component of functional medicine timeline to record and reflect the patient’s story.
 This tool is intended to help organize the patient’s experience into a history that helps both patient and clinician better understand the causes of their illness.

-In the following video, Dr. Roca further discusses the importance of the Functional Medicine Timeline and how it helps the patient and practitioner on their path toward healing.
+In the following video, Dr. Roca further discusses the importance of the functional medicine (FM) timeline and how it helps the patient and practitioner on their path toward healing.

 It doesn’t matter who you are working with, what system you are working within, or what the income or educational level of the individual is.
 If you honor their story and are able to tell it back to them in a way that makes sense to them, they can work to unwind their complex collection of symptoms and return to health.

-In a systematic review of the literature, Christy DiFrances Remein, et al., writing in BMJ Open, found that the practice of narrative medicine leads to high participant satisfaction and positive outcomes across various competencies.1 “Narrative-based education shows promise for promoting communication, cultural competence, empathy, and professionalism as well as for enhancing vitality and mitigating burnout,” the authors write.1
+A systematic review of the literature published in BMJ Open found that the practice of narrative medicine leads to high participant satisfaction and positive outcomes across various competencies.1 “Narrative-based education shows promise for promoting communication, cultural competence, empathy, and professionalism as well as for enhancing vitality and mitigating burnout,” the authors write.1

-The importance of empathy in healthcare professionals has been a subject of study in recent years.3 Compassion for others has been widely recognized as an integral part of patient-centered care,4 and patients who perceive a lack of empathy and compassion in their care have poorer clinical outcomes, are less likely to return for care, and even sue for malpractice at a higher rate.5
+The importance of empathy in healthcare professionals has been a subject of study in recent years.3,4 Compassion has been widely recognized as an integral part of patient-centered care,5 and patients who perceive a lack of empathy and compassion in their care have poorer clinical outcomes, are less likely to return for care, and even sue for malpractice at a higher rate.6

-A mutually empowering patient-practitioner relationship is a key element in Functional Medicine and one that is enhanced by the use of the FM Timeline along with an empathetic approach.
-To learn more about this and the power of the therapeutic partnership, please explore the IFM-authored articles and podcast below.
+A mutually empowering patient-practitioner relationship is a key element in functional medicine and one that is enhanced by the use of the FM timeline along with an empathetic approach.
+To learn more about the power of the therapeutic partnership, please explore the IFM-authored articles and podcast below.